 – There are birdies out there and U.S. Open Saturday, historically a difficult day, seems to be the easiest setup of the week.
 David Duval was 4 under through six holes and Davis Love III was 5 under through nine holes.

 – For the second consecutive major, Tiger Woods has been criticized.
 Billy Payne took Woods to task at the Masters for his off-course behavior and here, USGA executive director David Fay told reporters that Woods was wrong to criticize the greens on Thursday.
 “He’s off on his facts,” Fay said.
 “These putting surfaces have never been better.”

-Coffin, GolfChannel.com editor since 2008, is in charge of the site's editorial direction.
+Coffin, editor since 2008, is in charge of all of the website's content and editorial direction.